Posts Tagged ‘Maybach 3’

 prang

 Maybach 2 on the trailer for the trip back to Melbourne.
-Car was destroyed by the voyage backwards through the Southport trees at high speed Main frame members clear, front suspension torn from the car.
+The car was destroyed by the voyage backwards through the Southport trees at high speed Main frame members clear, front suspension torn from the car.
 Mechanical failure or driver error? (‘History of The AGP’ G Howard)

 Maybach 3…